Life on Life Associate

 We’ve worked alongside churches around the world to help equip disciple makers.
 How do we do it?
 Not through a single event, and not by handing you some curriculum.
 Instead, we believe the best way to help churches become better disciple makers is through…discipleship.

-Contact us to learn more, or apply to join an upcoming training cohort today.
+For more information about church roles and responsibilities in discipleship, contact us or apply to join an upcoming training cohort today.

 * This blog post is based on a portion of chapter 11 of The Intentional Church, by Randy Pope.